jaimiederijk/minor-touw-sensoren/README.md

 - **[settingsseed.json](https://github.com/ColinDorr/minor-tauw-sensoren/blob/master/TauwApp/settingsseed.json)**: Completly made by me.

 ##### most proud of
-I am most proud on the way the team has worked together, to develop sensor selection tool for Tauw.
+I am most proud of, the way the team has worked together, to develop sensor selection tool for Tauw.
 During that process, we began with a idea and slowly made that idea better and bigger, until it formed into a working web tool, that satifies everyone who is concerned in this project.

 In this group I was the one, that know most of the serverside and the javascripts, and I thought it was nice to work with someone, that was more backside development and a good designer.
 Because of the good teamwork and the great communication.
 I also had the oppertunity, to learn more about the backend development and the working of the server, what was nice.